Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ---

 ### 6. **AI Image Generation Interface**
 - **Purpose**: Generates custom images for cards that represent items, characters, or actions within the game.
-Ensures harmful content is not generated.
-Uses external image generation interface for image generation.
+Uses external AI image generation interface for actual image generation.
 - **Actions**:
   - **Card Image Generation**: Receives requests from the Card Management component with card attributes and returns a generated image.
-  - **Image Storage**: Saves generated images to cloud storage (e.g., AWS S3, Google Cloud Storage) and returns a URL to be used in the game.
+  - **Image Storage**: Saves generated images to the Database.
+  - **Boss image Generation:** Generates images of a boss based on llm output.
 - **Communication with Other Components**:
   - **Internal**:
     - **Card Management**: Requests image generation for newly created cards or when upgrading cards.
-Passes the necessary card data (e.g., type, strength, effects) to the service.
+Passes the necessary card data (e.g., type, effects, item description) to the service.
-    - **Game Engine**: Ensures that the correct image is displayed during gameplay when a player interacts with a card.
+    - **Game Engine**: Request a new image of a Boss based on LLM output.
   - **External**:
     - **Image Generation API**: Interacts with an external image generation service (e.g., DALL·E, MidJourney, or a custom model) to create images.
-The backend sends requests with the image description and attributes, and the service returns a URL to the generated image.
+Sends requests with the image description and attributes, and the service returns an image to the interface.

-- **Rationale**
+- **Rationale:** Since we will be generating images throughout we want a component that is solely devoted to image generation, which will make it easier to upgrade or change in the future.
+It will also allow other interfaces added in the future a way to generate images.
 ---

 ### 7. **AI Language Model Interface**
 - **Purpose**: Generates the dynamic storylines based on user input and predefined game themes using an external LLM interface.
-Responsible for generation and ensure harmful content is not being generated.
 - **Actions**:
   - **Story Generation**: Generates narrative elements in real-time based on user decisions, AI model inputs, and the theme of the game.
   - **Boss Battle Descriptions**: Provides descriptive content for boss battles, adding depth and excitement to the interactions.